htso/Metalearning-MAML/README.md

 The basic premise is that parameter initialization has important influence over model learning.
 A good initialization makes it possible for rapid adaptation and generalization. *Maml* uses the optimization technique of gradient descent.
 Instead of descending onto an optimal parameter of a neural network, it uses gradient descent to find some *common* starting point for a pool of models to begin their individual gradient descent learning.

 The key finding in this exercise is that under a specific data setting, Finn's supervised regression result is reproducible.
 However, I found that *maml* deteriorates quickly as the training data deviates from the standard sinusoid.
 It seems unable to extend its predictive performance to certain common periodic functions, a disappointing conclusion but it's actually **not** unexpected.
-And I'll explain the reasons why this is so.
+I'll explain why this is so below.

 ### Introduction
-*Maml*, short for Model-Agnostic Meta-Learning, falls in the category of K-shot learning where K, the number of available examples, is usually no more than 20.
-The motivation comes from the fact that any two-year old baby could recognize a giraffe after seeing one or two examples, in contrast with the many deep learning models training on millions of data points just to do as well as a new-born human.
+*Maml*, short for Model-Agnostic Meta-Learning, is closely related to K-shot learning where K, the number of available examples for training, is usually small.
+The motivation comes from the fact that any two-year old baby could recognize a giraffe after seeing just one or two examples, in contrast with the many deep learning models training on millions of data points just to do as well as a new-born human.

-The challenge is of course how to make use of so little information to generalize out to the vast unknown.
-Most papers in this area rely on one key assumption :
+The challenge is of course how to make use of so little information to generalize to the vast unknown of unseen datasets.
+Most research in this area relies on one key observation, namely

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__although data is sparse, problems are abundant.__

-This is crucial because if we have enough problems of a similar nature, and on each problem we have a tiny little dataset, we could then gain insights into the overall learning pattern.
-Based on this pattern, we could generalize to solve any other problem that we've only seen a few examples of.
+This is a crucial insight because if we have enough problems of a similar nature, and on each problem we could collect a small dataset, insights could then be gained into the overall learning pattern.
+Based on this pattern, we could generalize to solve other problems that we've only seen a few examples of.

 Interested reader should dive into this excellent paper, and I will skip the technicality here, except for the following observations.